oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 The goal of the initial use case's 'image creation step' is to demonstrate using the WebLogic Image Tool to create an image named `model-in-image:WLS-v1` from files that we will stage to `/tmp/mii-sample/model-images/model-in-image:WLS-v1/`.
 The staged files will contains a web-app in an 'WDT archive', and WDT model configuration for a WebLogic administration server called `admin-server` and a WebLogic cluster called `cluster-1`.

 Overall, a Model in Image image must contain a WebLogic install, a WebLogic Deploy Tooling install in its `/u01/wdt/weblogic-deploy` directory, your WDT model yaml and properties file(s) in its `/u01/wdt/models` directory, and finally your WDT model archive file(s) in the same directory.

 Let's walk through the steps for creating image `model-in-image:WLS-v1` one by one:

   - Understanding a basic WDT archive's structure
-  - Creating a WDT archive zip that contains a web application.
+  - Creating a WDT archive ZIP that contains a web application.
   - Creating a WDT YAML model that references the web app, and defining a WDT `properties` file.
   - Using the WebLogic Image Tool to create a model image from these files.

 #### Initial use case - image creation step - understanding our first archive

-The sample includes a predefined archive directory in `/tmp/archives/archive-v1` that we will use to create an archive zip for the image.
+The sample includes a predefined archive directory in `/tmp/archives/archive-v1` that we will use to create an archive ZIP for the image.

 The archive's top directory is named `wlsdeploy`, which contains a directory named `applications`, which finally includes an 'exploded' sample jsp web-app in directory `myapp-v1`.
 Two useful things to remember about WDT archives are:
   - They can contain multiple applications, libraries, and other components.